garg-tanisha/Compound-Interest/README.md

 b.
 Methods
 1. Format  – to return the string ( result, accrued) in proper format
-2. CalculateCompountInterest -  calculates the CI based on the inputs provided
+2. CalculateCompoundInterest -  calculates the CI based on the inputs provided
 3. Send_Amount – extracts the element with “amount” id and enters the amount on the website
 4. Send_Interest - extracts the element with “interest” id and enters the interest on the website
 5. Send_Amount_And_Interest – do both the above steps